carlzoo/sportsbooklib/docs/sportsbooklib/models/exceptions.md

 -------

 `InvalidSelectionsInputException(*args, **kwargs)`
-:   Round robin must have at least 2 selections
+:   Parlay must have at least 2 selections

     ### Ancestors (in MRO)